 @PlantYou on Instagram: Carleigh posts super simple vegan meal ideas on her account!
 She also has a meal plan membership you can sign up for.

 I had this question about vegans.
-Once we started incorporating fewer animal products into our meal plans, we worked out what to eat.
+Once we started incorporating fewer animal products into our new vegan meal plans, we worked out what to eat.
 Se here’s what goes on our meal plans:

 - Coffee with Almond Milk